astronomer/astro-docs/enterprise/v0.16/03_install/03_azure/01_install-azure-standard.md

 ```
 $ az group create --location <location> --name <my_resource_group>
 ```
-> **Note:** - For a list of available locations, run `$ az account list-locations`.
+> **Note:** For a list of available locations, run `$ az account list-locations`.

 ### Create an AKS Cluster

-Astronomer will deploy to Azure's managed Kubernetes service (Azure Kubernetes Service).
+Astronomer will deploy to Azure's Kubernetes service (AKS).
 Learn more about AKS [here.](https://docs.microsoft.com/en-us/azure/aks/)
-You can choose the machine type to use, but we recommend using larger nodes vs smaller nodes.*
+You can choose the machine type to use, but we recommend using larger nodes vs smaller nodes.

 Create your Kubernetes cluster:
 ```